-- be integrated into the strategic and financial planning process.
-This process should take the following into consideration: - anticipated reinsurance needs and the nature and adequacy of the reinsurance offered; - reinsurance not only as a risk management tool, but also as an additional source of risk, in the scenarios used and stress tests performed when quantifying risks; - the impact of reinsurance on capital management, such as decisions regarding the allocation of capital and analyses with respect to the issuance or repayment of capital; - be considered when developing or renewing products offered by the insurer.
+- take into account the insurer's overall risk appetite and risk tolerance levels; - be integrated into within into the strategic and financial planning process.
+This process should take the following into consideration: - anticipated reinsurance needs and the nature and adequacy of the reinsurance offered; - reinsurance not only as a risk management tool, but also as an additional source of risk, in the scenarios used and stress tests performed when quantifying risks ; (including in the Dynamic Capital Adequacy Test); - the impact of reinsurance on capital management, such as decisions regarding the allocation of capital and analyses with respect to the issuance or repayment of capital; - be considered when developing or renewing products offered by the insurer.